nuxeo-sandbox/nuxeo-glb-preview/README.md

 - GLB to PNG commandline based converter
 - A thumbnail factory tied to a GLB document facet
-- A webui element to view GLB files
+- A webui element to view GLB files that leverages [model-viewer](https://modelviewer.dev/)

 ## Webui